Wonder Calls in Our National Parks

 NPF is committed to amplifying the stories of these iconic Americans and their legacies as preserved by national parks across the country.
 In 2018, NPF facilitated the purchase of Dr. Martin Luther King, Jr.'s birth home and oversaw its transfer to Martin Luther King, Jr. National Historical Park, and in 2020, a NPF Women in Parks grant supported the development of a new outdoor exhibit honoring and exploring the life and work of Coretta Scott King.
 In 2020, NPF also providing the funding necessary to acquire the home of Medgar and Myrlie Evers, now designated as Medgar and Myrlie Evers Home National Monument.
-From NPF's continued support of Pullman National Monument to the donation of funds to develop educational materials for Stonewall National Monument, NPF continues to support projects and programs that honor the legacies of American trailblazers.
+From NPF's support of César E. Chávez National Monument to the donation of funds to develop educational materials for Stonewall National Monument, NPF continues to support projects and programs that honor the legacies of American trailblazers.

 We experience our national parks in ways unique to us.
-Perhaps you have a long family tradition of visiting a beloved park, or maybe you’re new to exploring all that national parks have to offer.
+Perhaps you have a long family tradition of visiting a beloved park, or maybe you’re new to exploring all national parks have to offer.
 With over 400 national parks across the country, no matter what brings you to a park, there is always more to discover.
 For more than a century, national parks have given shape to our multi-faceted and multicultural story, and they hold the power to inspire generations to come.